LAST UPDATED: July 3, 2019

 A: The buildup of sulfation occurs over time and may leave behind a powder.
 To make sure you properly clean away any sulfuric acid residue from the terminals, you should use a wire brush.
 Afterward, you can spray them with an anti-corrosion spray.
 Wait until the spray is dry to plug in the battery charger.

-For a powerful and lightweight deep cycle battery charger, check out the Black+Decker Fully Automatic Waterproof Battery Charger.
+For a powerful and lightweight deep cycle battery charger, check out the NOCO Genius GEN1.

-You can save cash and still get one of the best deep cycle battery chargers with the NOCO Genius GEN1.
+You can save cash and still get one of the best deep cycle battery chargers with the NOCO Genius G1100 Battery Charger and Maintainer.